-After compilation you should reboot your guest to ensure that the new modules are actually used.
+After compilation, reboot your guest to ensure that the new modules are loaded.

 9.3.2 Guest Graphics and Mouse Driver Setup in Depth

 This section assumes that you are familiar with configuring the X.Org server using xorg.conf and optionally the newer mechanisms using hal or udev and xorg.conf.d.
 If not you can learn about them by studying the documentation which comes with X.Org.